 Even before you start painting, make sure you have enough paint.
 If you accidentally run out of oil-based paint, you cannot use water-based on the same area.

-First of all, drying process is different.
+First of all, the drying process is different.
 Then, colors can be different.
-Besides brush strokes, you will have uneven look, If you paint large area there is a big chance that the line between 2 different paints will be visible.
+Besides brush strokes, you will have uneven look, If you paint a large area there is a big chance that the line between 2 different paints will be visible.

-23 – Tip off
+23 – Tip-off

 Tipping off is a brush technique used to prevent brush marks.

 - apply small brush marks with paint quickly to cover all section

 - pull your brush across the painted area at an angle of about 45 degrees to the surface to smooth the surface

 Tipping off helps create a smoother finish and it is widely used, even for boat painting.

 24 – Blend brushstrokes with a soft brush